Comparative Cultural Studies, Bachelor of Arts

 - Critical Reading - graduates of the ANS-IGP Emphasis will have acquired skills to identify and evaluate Asian and North African perspectives, values, and claims made in original works and the scholarship regarding those works.

 - Effective Writing - graduates of the ANS-IGP Emphasis will have demonstrated the ability to articulate a thesis, provide comprehensive analysis of evidence, and suggest well-grounded conclusions in a variety of professionally executed documents.

 - Civil Discourse - graduates of the ANS-IGP Emphasis will know how to conduct themselves among their peers in terms of offering and being receptive to constructive criticism in regard to a global understanding of cultural differences and social conditions.
 ANS graduates will have the ability to negotiate cultural differences in social and professional contexts.

 - Interdisciplinarity - graduates of the ANS-IGP Emphasis will have familiarized themselves with interdisciplinary methods fundamental to global scholarly work in Asian and North African Studies, including coursework in the following disciplines: Art History, Geography, History, Humanities, Languages, Comparative Literature, Philosophy, Political Science, and Religious Studies.

 - Global Asian And North African Studies Awareness - graduates of the ANS-IGP Emphasis will graduate with an awareness of, and respect for, differing cultural viewpoints.
 Graduates will understand how expressions of human values and aspirations pertaining to various cultures are created and received, will evaluate conflicting claims, and will be able to apply this understanding to interpersonal and professional settings in their various post-graduate careers.

 Details Accordion Closed

-This major requires 42 to 58 units distributed as follows:
+This major requires 49-58 units distributed as follows: